Scripting

 A copy of the virtual object

-This function is useful for debugging scripts, it simply prints to the standard output.
+This function is useful for debugging scripts, it prints a message in the log with the set level.

 Converts filesystem charset to internal UTF-8.